frankhale/toby/README.md

 - `/rps` or `/recently-played-search` : Search recently played videos
 - `/manage` : Manage what groups videos are in and also provide ability to delete videos
 - `/archive` : Export the contents of the database to the data.txt file
+- `/gv` or `/grid-view` - Toggle slim grid view for search results
+- `/dv` or `/default-view` - Toggle default view for search results
 - `/clear` : Clears search results
 - `/monochrome` : (NW.js/Electron only) Short cut to set the monochrome video filter and thumbnails in search results